An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 representing the fractional energy content at wavenumber $k_m$.
 This spectral probability distribution forms the basis for three information-theoretic measures that characterize distinct aspects of the wave field structure.

-The spectral entropy~\cite{shannon1948mathematical} quantifies the breadth of spectral energy distribution through the normalized Shannon entropy of $\{p_m^{(n)}\}$:
+The spectral entropy~\cite{ref-36} quantifies the breadth of spectral energy distribution through the normalized Shannon entropy of $\{p_m^{(n)}\}$:

 where terms with $p_m^{(n)} < 10^{-15}$ are excluded from the summation to avoid numerical singularities.
 The normalization by $\ln N$ ensures $S_k^{(n)} \in [0, 1]$, with $S_k^{(n)} = 0$ corresponding to a monochromatic signal (all energy concentrated at a single wavenumber) and $S_k^{(n)} = 1$ to uniform spectral distribution (white noise).
 Soliton profiles, characterized by smooth $\text{sech}^2$ envelopes with exponentially decaying Fourier spectra, exhibit intermediate entropy values that remain approximately constant during propagation.
+Changes in spectral entropy during soliton interactions provide a measure of how the wave field's spectral complexity evolves---information that is relevant to understanding energy cascades in oceanic internal wave fields~\cite{ref-51}.

-The L\'{o}pez--Ruiz--Mancini--Calbet (LMC) statistical complexity~\cite{lopezruiz1995statistical} captures the interplay between disorder and departure from equilibrium through the product
+The L\'{o}pez--Ruiz--Mancini--Calbet (LMC) statistical complexity~\cite{ref-37} captures the interplay between disorder and departure from equilibrium through the product

 where $H^{(n)} = S_k^{(n)}$ is the normalized spectral entropy defined in equation~\eqref{eq:spectral_entropy}, and the disequilibrium